Sara Pankenier Weld

 Research

 Sara Pankenier Weld specializes in childhood in literature, culture, and theory; Russian/Slavic literature, Scandinavian literature, North American literature, comparative literature, and world literature; avant-garde literature, art, and theory; literatures of the north; Indigeneity and childhood; word and image; childhood studies, children’s literature, and picturebooks.
-Her comparative and interdisciplinary interests are wide-ranging, but oftentimes childhood, infancy, and the infantile figure centrally within her research, whether this interest takes her scholarship into literature, culture, history, art, or film; transnational literature of the 18th-21st century, modernism, and the avant-garde; or children's literature and picturebooks.
+Her comparative and interdisciplinary interests are wide-ranging, but oftentimes childhood, infancy, and the infantile figure centrally within her research, whether this interest takes her scholarship into literature, culture, history, art, film, or theory; transnational literature of the 18th-21st century, modernism, and the avant-garde; or children's literature and picturebooks.

 Projects